The United Kingdom’s Overseas Territories Harbour an Environment Worth Protecting

 The U.K. has not done this alone: Pew’s Global Ocean Legacy project has played a key role in each of Great Britain’s landmark commitments, with scientific research, community engagement, and development of the Eyes on the Seas platform, which leverages satellite technology to greatly advance monitoring of and law enforcement in large, remote marine reserves.

-The 14 United Kingdom Overseas Territories (UKOTs) consist of 11 islands and archipelagos, and three areas attached to other landmasses: the British Antarctic Territory; Cyprus Sovereign Base Areas, on the eponymous island in the Mediterranean Sea; and Gibraltar.
-The human population of the UKOTs is approximately 250,000, or 0.004 percent of the population of the U.K. Yet these territories hold 90 percent of the United Kingdom’s biodiversity—including numerous range-restricted, low-population endemic species.
+The human population of the 14 United Kingdom Overseas Territories (UKOTs) is approximately 250,000, or 0.004 percent of the population of the U.K. Yet these territories hold 90 percent of the United Kingdom’s biodiversity—including numerous range-restricted, low-population endemic species.